 Information security is of paramount importance to Docmosis.
 We continuously develop our security systems, policies and procedures to meet industry best practice.

-Below is a list of technical and organisational measures as referenced by Annex 2 of our GDPR Data Processing Addendum.
+Below is a list of technical and organisational measures employed by Docmosis in the course of providing our Cloud Service.

 1. Physical Security

 - Processing occurs entirely on Amazon Web Services (AWS) infrastructure.
-This provides comprehensive physical security as well as providing the facilities supporting the non-physical system security.
+This provides comprehensive physical security and we take full advantage of the AWS facilities for supporting the non-physical system security.